-Online attendance is recorded each time that you log into the learning management system.
-The academic week is seven days for an online session and is based on the night the class normally meets (i.e. if the class meets on Monday night then the online session will be from Monday night through Sunday night of the following week).
-To receive full credit for attending online, you must login AND one of the following items must be completed as directed by the instructor:
+The academic week is seven days for an online session, which begins Sunday morning and ends Saturday night.
+When an on-ground course moves to an online week, due to a holiday, the week is based on the night the class normally meets (i.e. if the class meets on Monday night then the online session will be from Monday night through Sunday night of the following week).
+To receive full credit for online attendance, you must login AND complete one of the following items as directed by the instructor: